 - Use any cookie cutter that you have at home.
 I used a cute bunny cookie cutter, but if you have one that’s shaped like a dog paw or dog bone, that would be super fun too.

 - To keep it simple, you can also just cut the rolled dough into squares.
 They don’t need to be cut into shapes.

 - If you have any doubts about your dog eating the ingredients in these treats, you should consult your vet before making them.

-And pets really do become like our children and fill us with happiness just like the real ones (well … you know what I mean … there are times that maybe even a little more because they don’t talk back and they obey you the first time 😳)
+Pets really do become like our children and fill us with happiness just like the real ones (well … you know what I mean … there are times that maybe even a little more because they don’t talk back and they obey you the first time 😳).

 - The day that I roast sweet potatoes for my family’s dinner is the day that I roast sweet potatoes for Miko’s dog biscuits.